 and don't cheat.
 Give it a chance.

-Feel free to write to me at sabrina at vegsource.com and it will be forwarded to me,
+Feel free to write to me at support at vegsource.com and it will be forwarded to me,

 (I can only talk about my own experience and can't give medical